Political worries dent sterling ahead of 7-way TV debate

+UPDATE 1-Turkish bank exec charged in U.S. case on Iran sanctions evasion

+NEW YORK, March 28 U.S. authorities have arrested an executive of a Turkish state-owned bank who is accused of conspiring to evade U.S. sanctions on Iran.

-LONDON, April 2 Political worries took centre-stage for sterling on Thursday, driving it lower as investors focused on a TV debate between Britain's party leaders later in the day.
+LONDON, April 2 Political worries continued to take centre-stage for sterling on Thursday, driving it lower as investors focused on a TV debate between Britain's party leaders later in the day.

-A surge for the euro against the dollar dominated trading as Europe wound down for the Easter holiday weekend, with many traders moving to remove exposure to U.S. jobs numbers on Friday, a holiday in most of Europe.

-But while the pound matched the dollar's one percent fall, reaching 73.31 pence per euro, it made no progress against the greenback to compensate, steady at $1.4813.

-"A couple of things suggest the market is starting to get concerned about UK political risk," said Kathleen Brooks, research director at retail platform Forex.com in London.

-"Volatility in dollar-sterling options expiring in 3 months' time is at a 4-year high, and has been steadily rising as we move into UK election season.
-This compares with dollar-yen, where volatility has moderated.
-The pound is one of the most volatile currencies in the G10 as we lead up to polling day."

-Prime Minister David Cameron will face off against six political rivals at 1900 GMT on Thursday, the first and only full televised debate ahead of unusually tight national elections on May 7.
+Prime Minister David Cameron will face off against six political rivals in the first and only full televised debate ahead of unusually close national elections on May 7.

 Neither Cameron's Conservatives nor Ed Miliband's Labour Party have a clear lead in the polls, while a possible referendum on Britain's EU membership, promised by the Conservatives, is adding to nervousness among investors.